jadetr/buy-button-js/readme.md

-# BuyButton.js with custom attributes AND market and language support
+# BuyButton.js with custom attributes AND market support AND language support AND selling plan support (subscriptions)

 ~ This branch has code from from Innovation-Magic-LLC/buy-button-js-customattributes who added custom attributes ~

-On top of that, this version can fetch product for specific market and show checkout related to a given market/price/currency.
+On top of that, this version can fetch product for specific market and show checkout related to a given market/language/price/currency.
-I've added @inContext directive through a local version of buy button sdk 3.0 packaged with a graphql-js-client that support internationalizationDirective.
+I've added @inContext directive through a local version of buy button sdk 3.0 packaged with a custom graphql-js-client that support internationalizationDirective.

-This repository contains a modified version of the Shopify Buy Button library that allows developers to add custom attributes to product line items.
-While the default Buy Button library does not support this functionality, our implementation enables sending additional data from external applications to Shopify, facilitating the creation of custom retail functionality.
+Thx to Innovation-Magic-LLC, this repository contains a modified version of the Shopify Buy Button library that allows developers to add custom attributes to product line items.

 ## Features